LauraAubin/Fuji/README.md

 This project was part of my COMP3000 Operating Systems class at Carleton.
 The project outline stated that we could "create anything that improves some aspect of an operating system."

-**Some silly goofs: 🤪**
+🤪**Some silly goofs:**

 As the project deadline approached, some corners needed to be cut in favour of finishing the application on time.
 These are some of them:

 - The circles are actually made out of "O" letters, with increased boldness and font size
-- The "cards" are actually just enlarged text fields.
+- The "cards" are actually just enlarged text fields
 - You can freely resize the window, revealing a lot of empty space and a few unused text fields 🙈